wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 Always fetching the entire page into L4 cache can cause "over-fetching" problem.
 If the locality of access is low, the non-cachable bit in the PTE can be turned on by the OS.
 The page walker then ignores the L4 cache while performing the page walk.
 The TLB is also extended with the NC bit, and it is loaded from the PTE during the page walk.
+Another similar problem that benefits from the NC bit is aliasing, where several different PTEs point to the same physical frame.
+In this case, it is difficult for the page walker to figure out that whether the physical address has already been cached by L4 without performing an associative search within the GIPT.
+The OS can simply turn off L4 caching on these pages, and force the system to fall back to tag-based caching scheme.